 Copper has been recycled ever since ancient times.
 It is said that the Colossus of Rhodes was made of copper, but unfortunately it was recycled and used to make other copper objects.
 However, it was easier for the ancient recyclers to re-use copper– you could just melt it.

 Posted on August 03, 2012 by Mirja Yli-Erkkilä

 This question should be the number one priority on your list.
 The waste fraction may differ, but knowing the costs of your shredding operations is crucial when it comes to creating a profitable waste shredding business.

 Posted on July 23, 2012 by Olli Honkamäki

-Many recycling companies and landfills are struggling with used tires.
-Tires are among the largest and most problematic sources of waste and because of their shape and large volume they take up a lot of valuable space.
+Many recycling companies and landfill sites are struggling with used tires.
+Tires are among the largest and most problematic sources of waste, since because of their shape and large volume they take up a lot of valuable space.
 However, tires are also...

 Posted on June 14, 2012 by Mirja Yli-Erkkilä

 If you have, then you know how timeconsuming and irritating it is to sort out the jam.
 Not to mention the money that goes to the drain for every minute your process is down.